samuel21119/Passthrough-remote-audio-input/readme.md

 ## How the scripts work
 Server: send sampled data via socket
-Client: listen server's socket and output the data to an output device.
+Client: listen server's socket and write the data to an output device.
 The output signal will be converted to microphone input source via either VB-Cable or Blackhole.

 ## Audio output to input